Keyport, New Jersey: Local government

-On Election Day, November 7, 2007, Council President Robert Bergen was elected Mayor, taking the seat of two-term incumbent John J. Merla who plead guilty to federal corruption charges on January 18, 2007, for accepting bribes to obtain municipal contracts.
+On Election Day, November 7, 2007, Council President Robert Bergen was elected Mayor, taking the seat of two-term incumbent John J. Merla who pled guilty to federal corruption charges on January 18, 2007, for accepting bribes to obtain municipal contracts.
 Bergen assumed the post of Mayor on January 1, 2007.

 Federal, state and county representation

 Keyport is located in the 6th Congressional District and is part of New Jersey's 13th state legislative district.